microsoft/vscode-docs/docs/editor/artificial-intelligence.md

 DateApproved: 1/27/2023
 MetaDescription: Code smarter with artifical intelligence by using the GitHub Copilot extension.
 ---
-# Code smarter with GitHub Copilot
+# Code smarter with artificial intelligence

+In VS Code, you can enhance your coding with artificial intelligence (AI), such as suggestions for lines of code or entire functions, fast documentation creation, and help creating code-related artifacts like tests.

 [GitHub Copilot](https://copilot.github.com/) is an AI-powered code completion tool that helps you write code faster and smarter.
-It's available in Visual Studio Code as an extension.
-You can use Copilot to generate code, or to learn from the code it generates.
+You can use the [Copilot extension](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) in VS Code to generate code, or to learn from the code it generates.

 ## Prerequisites